andreaselia/laravel-api-to-postman/README.md

 ## Lumen

-The package is compatible with Lumen.

-Make sure you have the `league/flysystem` package installed:
+Make sure you have the `league/flysystem` package installed for storage:

 ```bash
 composer require league/flysystem